jeffpk62/tone-analyzer/using-tone.md

     <td>
       Fear is a response to impending danger.
 It is a survival mechanism that is triggered as a reaction to some negative stimulus.
 Fear may be a mild caution or an extreme phobia.
+(An emotional tone.)
     </td>
   </tr>
   <tr>